AmmarHassona/EPL-Midfielders-2022-2023-Analysis/README.md

 Here is the link to the dataset on Kaggle: https://www.kaggle.com/datasets/mechatronixs/english-premier-league-22-23-season-stats

-Based on my data analysis for the 2022-2023 season, I concluded the following players as the top-performing midfielders in the league based on their performances and their impact on their teams:
+Based on the data for the 2022-2023 season, I concluded the following players as the top-performing midfielders in the league based on their performances and their impact on their teams:
 - Kevin De Bruyne
 - Bukayo Saka
 - Michael Olise